-Google makes many operating systems: Android powers smartphones and tablets; Wear OS powers wearables like smartwatches; Chrome OS powers laptops and other computers; Android TV powers set-top boxes and televisions; and Android Things, which was designed to all kinds of Internet of Things devices, from smart displays to kitchen appliances.
-However, Google has begun to refocus Android Things.
+Google makes many operating systems: Android powers smartphones and tablets; Wear OS powers wearables like smartwatches; Chrome OS powers laptops and other computers; Android TV powers set-top boxes and televisions; and Android Things, which was designed to control all kinds of Internet of Things devices, from smart displays to kitchen appliances.

 Here's everything you need to know.

 In a nut shell, it was designed to be a stripped-down version of Android, aimed at nearly every type of internet-connected gadget you could imagine.
-However, via a blog post in February 2019, Google announced Android Things would exclusively begin to focus on smart speakers and smart displays.
-That’s much more narrow than all Internet of Things devices, which Google had envisioned from the get go.
+However, via on its latest FAQ page Google affectively says that Android Things has passed on.
+It's no more, has ceased to be, has expired and gone to meet its maker.
+It is bereft of life.

 So, what is Brillo then?

-Android Things, the basis of the operating system, isn't exactly new.
-It's a rebrand.
+Android Things, didn't start off being called Android things.
+In fact, it was a rebrand.
 A few years ago, Google announced Brillo, an Android-based OS for smart devices and IoT gadgets, but it never did much with the OS.
-Android Things is basically a successor to Brillo.
-It's also an update that allows development to be accomplished with “the same developer tools as standard Android", whereas Brillo didn't offer that.
+Android Things was basically a successor to Brillo.
+It was also an update that allowed development to be accomplished with “the same developer tools as standard Android", whereas Brillo didn't offer that.

 Google released the first SDK preview of Android Things in 2016.
-Then, in May 2018, Google announced that Android Things hit its official 1.0 release, which means we were supposed to be getting closer to devices being made available with Android Things on board.
-However, at this moment, it seems to have only arrived on a small number of speakers and displays.
+Then, in May 2018, Google announced that Android Things hit its official 1.0 release, which meant we were supposed to be getting closer to devices being made available with Android Things on board.
+By 2022 it will have kicked the bucket for good.

 Anything else you should know?

 Don't think of Android Things as Android or Wear OS, which you plainly see running on a phone or watch, respectively.
-Android Things is an OS that works in the background but isn't visible.
-It allows smart devices to handle their own tasks rather than let servers do the processing.
-Because it is capable of more complex tasks, it's ideal for complex smart devices like printers and locks, rather than basic power outlets.
+Android Things was an OS that worked in the background but isn't visible.
+More of a framework than a user interface as such.
+It allowed smart devices to handle their own tasks rather than let servers do the processing.
+Because it was capable of more complex tasks, it was ideal for complex smart devices like printers and locks, rather than basic power outlets.

-Also, Android Things devices will be able to integrate with Android and iOS devices through Weave, a communications system that Google launched alongside Brillo.
-That protocol will also enable Android Things devices to have access to Google Assistant.
+Also, Android Things devices were able to integrate with Android and iOS devices through Weave, a communications system that Google launched alongside Brillo.
+That protocol also enabled Android Things devices to have access to Google Assistant.